-D) Steps that would improve climate policy and action in future is no payment for solar power at all, you have to give any surplus you generate away for free to the ESB.
+D) Steps that would improve climate policy and action in future to give any surplus you generate away for free to the ESB.

 - 15. Commit Ireland to doing our fair share to meet the temperature goals of the Paris Agreement and update Ireland's national policy to reflect this. - 16.
 Push the EU to revise and strengthen its targets in light of the Paris Agreement, in line with science and equity.